Steem-FOSSbot/steem-fossbot-voter/README.md

 #### Configure bot to run periodically

-This a very important step.
-To allow the Heroky "dyno" (app instance) to idle and not take up clock cycles, and so play by the rules with free accounts, we need to set a scheduled task which will run the bot periodally.
+**This a very important step.** To allow the Heroku "dyno" (app instance) to idle and not take up clock cycles, and so play by the rules with free accounts, we need to set a scheduled task which will run the bot periodally.

 The **Heroku Scheduler** add-on was created with the app (if you had a verified account), so we'll add a scheduled task there with these steps: